-Apple acknowledges iOS 7 iMessage bug, fix coming in software updateAlex Wagner - Deputy Managing Editor, News Desk
+Apple acknowledges iOS 7 iMessage bug, fix coming in software updateAlex Wagner - Editorial Director of News and Content

 Apple's new iOS 7 software comes with a number of new features, including a Control Center that offers quick access to system settings and music controls as well as a refreshed camera app with burst shooting and filters.
 Apparently the Cupertino firm threw an iMessage bug into its new operating system as well, though, as many users have complained that they're having issues sending texts to other iOS users with the Messages app.
 The most widespread issue is with messages that appear to be sent but later pop up with an red mark indicating that they failed to go through.